Lechnerch/UDP2Serial-Brigde/README.md

 # UDP2Serial-Brigde

-UDP2Serial-Brigde tested on a Wemos D1 mini 21.01.2021
+UDP2Serial-Brigde
-designed by Lechnerch
+Tested on a Wemos D1 mini 21.01.2021, designed by Lechnerch

-desigined for transmitting UDP-commands to a AGopenGPS Autosteer - Steering Wheel by Keya Electron http://www.dcmotorkeya.com/automatic-steering-motor-for-agricultural-machinery-auto-driving-system.html
+designed for transmitting UDP-commands to a AGopenGPS Autosteer - Steering Wheel by Keya Electron http://www.dcmotorkeya.com/automatic-steering-motor-for-agricultural-machinery-auto-driving-system.html

 For converting the signal a RS232MAX-converter is needed too.